banerjee-Reya/CurdOperation/README.md

-# Explore and try the api using the url
+# Explore and try it using the url
 http://localhost:8080/showLocation